CIS-Team/Back-End-Roadmap-2024/README.md

 # Intermediate Level 🔥

-### Laravel 7.x: Ahmed Emam
-Here you will learn basics and advanced things here like ajax and payment gateway...etc (from 15 to 20 day)👇

-> I prefer at the begging of learning to start WITH Arabic tutorials to learn easily, BUT if you are good at English you can skip this step

-<a href="https://www.youtube.com/playlist?list=PLCm7ZeRfGSP4NNEikwx3wUAskQHB3p-LK">Arabic Laravel 7.x</a>

 ### Laravel 5.x: Coder’s Tape
 Here you will learn more things but in different way to gain experience (from 10 to 15 day)👇